6 Reasons to Consider Universities Other Than Oxbridge

 Small-group teaching is usual at all top British universities, of course, and those small groups will include discussion and debate where students will be challenged on their ideas.
 But in most universities it’s not quite as challenging as in Oxford and Cambridge.
 This is also why some very bright students nonetheless get rejected following an Oxford or Cambridge interview; the interviewers can tell that they’re capable, but also that they might not flourish under the Oxbridge teaching style.

 Would you like to experience student life in one of Britain’s top universities?
-Join us at St Andrews or Imperial College London in summer 2018.
+Join us at our Oxford Summer School or Cambridge Summer School.